 - Was the project completed on time and on budget and, if not, whose fault was it?

 - Were they neat, tidy and reasonably quiet?

 - Would they use them again?

-Contact the contractor’s all risks insurer and make sure they have sufficient cover in place.
+Ideally, go to see previous work and see the client face to face.
+In addition, contact the contractor’s all risks insurer and make sure they have sufficient cover in place.

 Finding the right tradesperson for your project needn’t be daunting, and with proper research and time spent checking a trader’s reputation, you can be confident in your choice.
-Start by searching for companies on websites such as TrustMark, Checkatrade, Rated People and Trusted Traders, Which? or accreditation bodies for a specific trade type, such as fmb.org.uk for builders.
+Start by searching for companies on websites such as TrustMark, Checkatrade (opens in new tab), Rated People and Trusted Traders, Which? or accreditation bodies for a specific trade type, such as fmb.org.uk for builders.
 Simply use your postcode and make a shortlist of those that meet your criteria.

 Are trade associations important?

 Many contractors are members of a trade body or guild and it is possible to get contacts through these organisations.
 Membership gives a contractor a degree of credibility, as it usually requires credit and quality control checks.
 Some, such as the Federation of Master Builders, offer insurance-backed guarantees, standard contracts and a dispute arbitration process.
 The main organisations are: